vishal-handa/employee-management-system/README.md

    2. Contact form the invigilators to send emails to the admins with their queries straight from their portal.
    3. Calculation method of number of hours worked within a selected date range.
    4. Pagination for shifts page.
+   5. 48 hours of maximum time limit from the shift time to cancel the shift.

 2. **Admin**
    1. Addition of different admin roles where some functionality will not be present for sub-admins.